amntheap/Modern-Control/README.md

-# State Space Control
+# Modern Control Fundamentals Course

-I have made some simulations in state space for a third order transfer function
+I have made some simulations in Matlab Environment for a specific second-order transfer function. and also Simulated a Two Wheel Self Balancing solution.

-## Descriptions
+## Transfer Function

-This is a simulation project for Modern Control course.
-I have made some test for like, controllability and Observability and have used Observers and State Feedback for control and regulator. and finally tried to track my setpoints.
+for the given TF, I have written a simple state space. then checked observability, controllablity etc. and made some observations, tracking and state feedback gain to reach my setpoint. and also tested my controller for disturbance effect.

 ## Pictures